HEIGVD-Course-DAI/dai-lab-protocoldesign/specs/dariovas_emariaux/protocol.md

 ### Section 1 : Overview

 MOP (Math Operation protocol) is a client-server protocol.
-The client connects to a server and waits until the user entered his calculation containing his operation followed by two numbers, then sends it to the servers.
+The client connects to a server and waits for the user to enter his calculation containing his operation followed by two digits, then sends it to the servers.

-The operation possible will be “ADD”, “SUB”, “MULT”, “DIV”, "MOD" :
+The operations possible will be “ADD”, “SUB”, “MULT”, “DIV” :
 -	ADD -> Addition
 -	SUB -> Substraction
 -	MULT -> Multiplication
 -	DIV -> Division
--	MOD -> Modulo

 The server sends the result back or an error message, if the operation is not covered.
 Then, the clients displays the result.

 ### Section 2 : Transport layer protocol

 MOP uses TCP.
-The client established the connection.
+The client establishes the connection.
 It has to know the IP address of the server.
 The server listens on TCP port 69420.